Homeowner guide

 Can an HOA deny a solar panel installation?

-Many states now prohibit HOAs from outright banning solar panels — including California, Florida, Texas, Arizona, and Colorado.
-The HOA may regulate placement and appearance but cannot deny the installation entirely.
+Many states now prohibit HOAs from outright banning solar panels — including California, Florida, Texas, Arizona, Colorado, Nevada, New Jersey, and many others.
+The HOA may regulate placement and appearance (keeping panels from being visible from the street) but cannot deny the installation entirely.
 Check your state's solar access laws.

 How long does the HOA have to respond to a modification request?

-Most CC&Rs set a response deadline of 30 to 45 days.
-If the HOA fails to respond within the deadline, many CC&Rs provide that the request is deemed approved.
-Document your submission date carefully.
+Most CC&Rs set a response deadline of 30-45 days.
+If the HOA fails to respond within the deadline, many CC&Rs provide that silence constitutes deemed approval.
+Document your submission date carefully with certified mail or email with read receipt.

 Can the ARC deny my request without giving a reason?

-In many states and under most CC&Rs, the ARC must provide a written reason for denial.
-An unexplained denial is typically not enforceable.
-Request the specific objective standard your proposal fails to meet.
+In most states with HOA legislation and under most CC&Rs, the ARC must provide a written reason for denial based on objective standards.
+An unexplained denial, or a denial based purely on personal preference, is typically not enforceable.
+Demand the specific objective standard your proposal fails to meet.

 What if my neighbor has the same modification that was approved?

-This is strong evidence of arbitrary denial.
-Document your neighbor's approved modification and present it at your appeal hearing.
-The ARC must apply standards consistently.
+This is strong evidence of arbitrary or discriminatory denial.
+Document your neighbor's approved modification — photographs, HOA records if available.
+The ARC must apply its approval standards consistently.
+An inconsistent denial supports an appeal and potentially a selective enforcement or discrimination claim.

 Fight your HOA — start free